wso2/docs-apk/en/docs/includes/create-apk-conf-api.md

 You will need an OpenAPI Specification 3.x that describes the structure and behavior of your API.
 This file serves as the foundation for configuring your API and is essential for generating the APK Configuration file.

-Save and download the sample [EmployeeServiceDefinition.json](https://raw.githubusercontent.com/wso2/apk/main/developer/tryout/samples/definitions/EmployeeServiceDefinition.json) file.
+Download and save the sample [EmployeeServiceDefinition.json](https://raw.githubusercontent.com/wso2/apk/main/developer/tryout/samples/definitions/EmployeeServiceDefinition.json) file.
 This is the OAS definition of the API that we are going to deploy in APK.

 ## Step 3.
 Generate APK configuration file.